activequant/fpga_project_template/README.md

+== Goal

+Provide an easy starting point for FPGA based applications which interact with their environment through a set of well defined communication interfaces.
+The FPGA serves as a specialized computing environment.

+== Introduction

 This folder structure contains my project template for Xilinx based projects.

 I use it heavily for my Spartan 3AN projects which I developed on Linux without the ISE IDE.

-For synthesizing code, Xilinx' tool chain (xst, impact, etc.) is required.
+For synthesizing code, the board vendor's tool chain is needed, for example Xilinx' tool chain (xst, impact, etc.).

 Requirements:

 - iverilog
 - vvp
 - gtkwave (or similar wave viewers)
-- Xilinx toolchain
+- Xilinx toolchain + Xilinx FPGA board

 To start: